kptdev/kpt/docsy/content/en/guides/consumer/set/_index.md

 ### Data model

-- Configuration fields reference setter OpenAPI definitions through a line comment providing OpenAPI as json `# { "$ref": "#/definitions/..." }`
+- Fields reference setters through OpenAPI definitions specified as line comments -- e.g. `# { "$ref": "#/definitions/..." }`
-- Setters are defined as OpenAPI definitions and have values
+- OpenAPI definitions are provided through the Kptfile

-{{< svg src="images/set-model" >}}

 ### Command control flow

-1. Read the package OpenAPI and resources.
+1. Read the package Kptfile and resources.
-2. Change the setter OpenAPI value to 3
+2. Change the setter OpenAPI value in the Kptfile
-3. Locate all fields which reference the setter.
+3. Locate all fields which reference the setter and change their values.
-4. Set their value to match the new setter value (3)
-5. Write both the modified OpenAPI and resources back to the package.
+4. Write both the modified Kptfile and resources back to the package.

 {{< svg src="images/set-command" >}}

-To see how to create a setter: [create setter guide]

 ## Steps